numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 given test suite once.
 On each problem, the very same algorithm with the same parameter setting, the same initialzation procedure, the same budget, the same termination and/or restart criteria etc. is used.
-There is no prescribed minimal or maximally allowed budget.
+There is no prescribed minimal or maximal allowed budget, the benchmarking setup is *budget-free*.
 The longer the experiment, the more data are available to assess the performance accurately.
 See also Section :ref:`sec:budget`.

 .. _sec:input: